Skip to Main Navigation

 Overview

-Development Challenges:
+Development Challenges

 Access to credit for Small and Medium Enterprises (SMEs) is constrained by limited digitization of enterprise cash flows, weak secured transaction and insolvency regimes, high collateral requirements, and limited quality of credit information.
-Women SMEs are particularly impacted by lack of access to credit.
+Women-owned SMEs are particularly impacted by lack of access to credit.
 A 2016-17 survey found that only 10% of all Micro, Small, and Medium Enterprises (MSME) owners in Eswatini accessed formal credit to start their business, while 90% reported starting their businesses using their savings, borrowing from friends and family, informal credit, and grants.
 Many women struggle to find access to credit to launch or grow their businesses.
 In 2020 only 13% of women-owned businesses accessed formal credit versus 19 % of male-owned enterprises.

 Gaps in infrastructure, notably in energy, transport, and Information and Communication Technologies (ICTs), stymie economic development and national and regional integration.
-Limited access to electricity remains an impediment, cited by businesses participating in the 2016 World Bank Enterprise Survey.
-Despite significant progress in bringing overall access to 80%, access is only 60.6% in Lubombo and 56.4% in Shiselweni, which constrains agriculture output and agro-processing in these mostly rural regions.
-Energy security is a major concern as Eswatini imports up to 90% of its needed electricity from South Africa.
+Limited access to electricity remains an impediment, cited by businesses participating in a 2016 World Bank Enterprise Survey.
+Despite significant progress in bringing overall access to about 82%, access is only 60.6% in Lubombo and 63% in Shiselweni, which constrains agriculture output and agro-processing in these mostly rural regions.

 What's New